 - 1. Children with speech, language and communication needs (SLCN) will have difficulty in communicating with others.
 This may be because they have difficulty in saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
 The profile for every child with SLCN is different and their needs may change over time. - II.
-Children and young people with ASD, including High Functioning Autism (formerly known as Asperger's Syndrome) and Autism are likely to experience specific difficulties with social interaction.
+Children and young people with Autism Spectrum Condition (ASC), are likely to experience specific difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.